itmaybejj/editoria11y/README.md

 ### Release (Spring)
 - Create platform documentation and point warnings to it
 - Drupal code style conformance
-- Improve visual styling, especially floaty tooltip close and tooltip heading
+- Test container sizing when text is browser resized
 - Dev environment link checking (optional)
-- Implement local language detection (optional)
-- move the rest of the errors into the paints function

 ### Post-release (Summer)
 - Clean up variables to allow for overrides (if still needed post-config)
 - D7 Port
 - Make tips draggable?
+- Implement primitive local language detection (optional)
+- Move the rest of the errors into the paints function to improve performance

 ## Contact
 Editoria11y is maintained by [John Jameson](jjameson@princeton.edu), and is provided to the community thanks to the [Digital Accessibility](https://accessibility.princeton.edu/) initiatives at Princeton University's [Office of Web Development Services](https://wds.princeton.edu/)